roberthopman/roberthopman.github.io/syntax.md

 # also possible
 if not false then true end #=> true

-# case
-case expression
-when condition1 then # code
-when condition2
-  # code
-else # code
-end
 ```
 Safe navigation operator: `&.`, also called the lonely operator.
 It returns nil if the object is nil.